Net zero mission

-Our effluent plant helps us to recycle our used water.
+Our effluent plant at St Austell Brewery helps us to recycle our used water.
 It uses bacteria to break down organic matter, reducing the amount of treatment that is then required at our local wastewater plant.

-Environmental benefits include the production of green biomethane – this powers the CHP (combined heat and power) engine installed at the plant, which generates up to 65kW of electricity per hour.
+Environmental benefits include the production of green biomethane.
+This powers the CHP (combined heat and power) engine installed at the plant, which generates up to 65kW of electricity per hour.
 The water used to cool the engine also provides the heat required to keep the bacteria warm, happy, and actively producing bio-methane.
-The plant also treats heavy effluent, reducing our road miles by 12,000 miles.

-We’ve been working in partnership with waste management firm, Cornwall Waste Solutions (CWS), since 2017, helping us achieve ‘Zero Waste to Landfill’ status across our core waste and recycling operations.
+We’ve been working in partnership with waste management firm, Cornwall Waste Solutions (CWS), since 2017 and we’re proud to be zero waste to landfill across our managed estate.

-Since joining forces, we've worked with CWS towards reducing our environmental footprint, improving waste segregation, and helping to divert 100% of our waste from landfill.
-Food waste from our managed pubs is sent to Anaerobic Digestion plants to be composted, glass is sent back to the glass production chain to be recycled, and mixed recycling cardboard and plastic is sent back into the manufacturing process.
+Since joining forces, we've worked with CWS towards reducing our environmental footprint, improving waste segregation, and helping to divert our waste from landfill.
+Food waste from our managed pubs is sent to anaerobic digestion plants to be composted, glass is sent back to the glass production chain to be recycled, and mixed recycling cardboard and plastic is sent back into the manufacturing process.
 Our general waste is sent to ‘waste to energy’ recovery plants to be converted into electricity.
-Read more here.

 Working with local farms